Foreign relations of India: Central

 India is working towards developing strong relations with this resource-rich Central Asian country.
-The Indian oil company, Oil and Natural Gas Corporation has got oil exploration and petroleum development grants in Kazakhstan.
+The Indian oil company, Oil and Natural Gas Corporation, has got oil exploration and petroleum development grants in Kazakhstan.
 The two countries are collaborating in petrochemicals, information technology, and space technology.
 Kazakhstan has offered India five blocks for oil and gas exploration.
-India and Kazakhstan, are to set up joint projects in construction, minerals and metallurgy.
+India and Kazakhstan are to set up joint projects in construction, minerals, and metallurgy.
 India also signed four other pacts, including an extradition treaty, in the presence of President Prathibha Patil and her Kazakh counterpart Nursultan Nazarbayev.
 Kazakhstan will provide Uranium and related products under the MoU between Nuclear Power Corp. of India and Kazatomprom.
-These MoU also open possibilities of joint exploration of uranium in Kazakhstan, which has the world's second-largest reserves, and India building atomic power plants in the Central Asian country.
+This MoU also opens possibilities of joint exploration of uranium in Kazakhstan, which has the world's second-largest reserves, and India building atomic power plants in the Central Asian country.